AnIdiotsGuide/discordjs-bot-guide/other-guides/heroku.md

 There's a couple things you'll need before we get started.

-- NodeJS.
+- Node.js.
 Duh, because that's the whole point, right?
 - A Git Client.
 For Windows, use [GIT SCM](https://git-scm.com/).
 For other OSes, I'm sure you can figure it out, you googler you!
 - A [Heroku](https://heroku.com/) account.